DK96-OS/changelist-init/README.md

 # Changelist-Init
-Manage your Git File and Commit Message Workflows with Changelists!
+Manage your Git Repo file trees and Commit messages with Changelist powered workflows!

 ### Requirements
 - Python 3.10 or higher.